-Harry is a highly experienced Road Transport barrister who was called to the Bar in 1989.
-Before jointly founding SBC he was a director of a national firm of criminal solicitors, where he helped set up their Road Transport department and before that he was a member of the Chambers of Andrew Trollope QC at 187 Fleet Street, London.
+Before jointly founding SBC he was a director of a national firm of Criminal & Regulatory solicitors and before that he was a member of the Chambers of Andrew Trollope QC at 187 Fleet Street, London.

-T/2016/36 Darren John Worsley (Appeal Dismissed) – Acting for Representors objecting to the use of an Operating Centre.
-The Operator appealed unsuccessfully.
+- T/2016/36 Darren John Worsley – Acting successfully for Representors objecting to the use of an Operating Centre.
+The Operator, represented by Queen’s Counsel, appealed unsuccessfully.

-T/2017/80 North Warwickshire Travel Ltd and Michael James (Appeal Allowed) – SBC took the appeal after the Operator turned up late to his Public Inquiry and had his licence and repute removed in his absence.
+- T/2017/80 North Warwickshire Travel Ltd and Michael James – SBC successfully took the appeal after the Operator turned up late to his Public Inquiry and had his licence and repute removed in his absence.